 It’s a fast-paced world, and our children are increasingly connected to the Internet.
 They cling to it.
 They rely on it.
 They log on through a host of different smart devices, computers, wearable technology and all sorts of video games.

-Problem is – we don’t always know what they are watching and doing online.
+The problem is – that we don’t always know what they are watching and doing online.

 This is an absolutely brilliant site!!! for all sorts of family issues.